What to Expect from Groups

 Relationships tell us a lot about ourselves.
 The relationships created in group therapy allow members to receive feedback from the therapists and one another about how they are being experienced interpersonally.
 This allows members to gain a deeper understanding of themselves, those around them, and the relationships they form outside of the group.

 The purpose of a therapy group is to unite individuals in a common goal.
 In doing so, deep and solid connections are formed which leads to a sense of belonging and acceptance from your fellow group members.

 Group therapy also allows space for members to get things off their chest and gain support from others.
 The simple act of talking about a difficult situation or experience with others can be relieving.

 Group therapy helps individuals to recognize that at times life is unfair and is often filled with adversities that must be faced.
 While the individual is ultimately responsible, it is helpful and reassuring to know that their fellow group members are there to support and encourage them.
 In the end, by facing these adversities with the support and encouragement of others, we find meaning, purpose, and hope.

-The above was summarized by Elizabeth Baker from Yalom, I. D. (1995).
+The above was summarized by Dr Elizabeth Baker from Yalom, I. D. (1995).
 The theory and practice of group psychotherapy.
 New York, New York: Basic Books.